 Process followed to issue this statement

-The boards of the Aviva entities identified within scope, as listed in Annex 1, as well as the Aviva plc Board, have approved this statement.
+The boards of the Aviva entities identified within scope, as well as the Aviva plc Board have reviewed and approved this statement.
 The Group CEO has signed the statement on behalf of Aviva plc.

 Aviva Insurance Limited

 Aviva Investors UK Fund Services Limited

 Aviva Central Services UK Limited